Random-typ/RJSON/README.md

 # Example
 For the following examples I will be using [this](example.json) json file.

-`rjson example.json -delim " " -iterate ( -get author -value -up get name -value -up ) -get tags -iterate value`
+`rjson example.json -delim " " -iterate ( -get name -value -up get population -value -up ) -get attractions -iterate -value`

-It lists the name, author and the tags of every book in the json.
+It lists the name, population and the attractions of every city in the json.